trendybets/trendybets/docs/redis-caching.md

 - Connection management with retry strategies
 - Functions for getting, setting, and deleting cache entries
 - A wrapper function for caching async operations
+- In-memory fallback cache when Redis is unavailable

+### Fallback Mechanism

+The caching system includes a fallback mechanism that uses an in-memory cache when Redis is unavailable:

+- Automatically detects when Redis is unavailable
+- Seamlessly switches to in-memory cache
+- Maintains the same API for cache operations
+- Attempts to reconnect to Redis in the background
+- Synchronizes data back to Redis when connection is restored

+This ensures that the application continues to function even if Redis is temporarily unavailable, providing a more resilient caching solution.

 ### Cache Keys